junh1024/junh1024-Documents/Games/EV Nova Guide.md

 The game, in terms of a modern experience, hasn't aged well.
 You will need 3rd-pty hacks to get widescreen, and works better at lower resolutions since HiDPI wasn't really a thing in 2002, unless you have a big monitor.
 If you have an unregistered copy, many things are limited.
 Outfits, ships, boarding actions, storyline progress, modifying game files, and loading plugins.
 And a overpowered ship that shoots you down after the trial period.
 But Ambrosia Software is now defunct so you can't pay for it.
 It is highly suggested you somehow coax the game into thinking your game is registered otherwise your experience will be very bad.
 Also, a quicktime dependancy for an app on windows was acceptable in 2002, but now even apple have deprecated it.
 There is a quicktime dll stub pack that you can use for windows to avoid installing all of QT.
 Also, the accented characters for resource types have also not gone well for plaintext files over to windows, as mac & win default to different codepages.

 ## Plugins
 The game also allows plugins to be installed.
 They can modify the game to add new ships, outfits, missions, and cheats, to completely replacing the game scenario.
 There are graphical enhancements like Colored_Targets & ShieldBubbles.
 I'll mention a few others that can improve your game experience throughout the guide.
 I'll also suggest the Neoplanets & Full screen map plugins, which make planets & maps larger, respectively.
-You can get plugins & guides from http://www.cytheraguides.com/archives/ambrosia_addons/evn/
+You can get plugins & guides from http://www.cytheraguides.com/archives/ambrosia_addons/evn/ .
+[ARPIA2](https://www.arpia.be/arpia2/) could be thought of a sequel to EVN since the author was inspired by EVN, and some of the EVN staff worked on ARPIA2 graphics.
+There are [some TCs](https://evn.fandom.com/wiki/Total_Conversions) .

 ## Mechanics